mattwamoto/Afiax-Employee-handbook/guides/line-management/probation.md

 If there is no/limited progress, get in touch with your Head of and the People team.
 Explore and agree next steps.

-If the probation period has not been successful, hold a probation review meeting where you will tell the individual they haven't passed probation, and give them notice of their employment with Made Tech ending.
+If the probation period has not been successful, hold a probation review meeting where you will tell the individual they haven't passed probation, and give them notice of their employment with Afiax Connected Healthcare ending.

 It can be difficult and stressful for all involved.
 Talk to the People team for support.

 ### Extending probation

-Sometimes, it's not clear at the end of probation if someone would succeed at Made Tech long-term.
+Sometimes, it's not clear at the end of probation if someone would succeed at Afiax Connected Healthcare long-term.

 In these rare cases, work with your 'Head of' to extend probation, agreeing on a fixed amount of time.
 Let the People team know of any extension so they can update relevant systems too.